-The Solo K at Rocket Dollar allows you up to $57,000 in Traditional or Roth tax savings, loans, and the ability to invest directly into individual property or real estate funds of your choosing, all while using leverage.
+The Solo K at Rocket Dollar allows you to contribute up to the annual limit in Traditional or Roth tax savings, loans, and the ability to invest directly into individual property or real estate funds of your choosing, all while using leverage.

 Invest in what you know

 Move parts of your portfolio you are unsatisfied with into your Real Estate area of expertise!

 With a Rocket Dollar Account, you can invest in things like second or multiple investment properties in your community, rental vacation homes, multifamily, apartments, commercial property, mobile homes, raw land, natural resources, and more!